Cruiser Phil's Guided Downhill Bike Tours

 ALL BIKE TOURS start the actual biking portion of the tour at the same place … just outside the National Park entrance at 6500 feet.
 On the Sunrise or Morning tour will go to the summit of Halekala and tour the park, and the bike riding begins after the park tour is over.
 No bike tours are permitted to ride inside the park.
 The Express tour is biking only ... and does not enter Haleakala National Park at all.

 Guided Summit Sunrise Bike Tour

 The Guided Summit Sunrise is our most popular tour and space is extremely limited.
 Guests drive to the checkin location which is at the Cruiser Phil's / Haleakala Bike Company's location in Haiku.
 The tour begins with a van tour to the summit of Haleakala, including an explanation of the mountain, its geology, and rare plants that are only found here on this volcano.
 Upon arrival at the summit you'll watch the often-spectacular sunrise from the crater rim.
 After sunrise, you'll ride the van back down to the park entrance, where you will start your bike ride at the 6500 foot level.
 A guide leads the group downhill through the mid-mountain switchbacks, with the van following the group down the mountain.
-Your route will take you through Makawao and the ride concludes at 500' elevation in the town of Haiku, where breakfast is available for purchase following your tour.
+After biking the switchbacks, you will take a break and the van will transport you to Kula Bistor where a nice breakfast is waiting for you.
+After breakfast, you will continue your biking just above the town of Makawao and the ride concludes at 500' elevation in the town of Haiku.
 This tour is offered Monday through Saturday, but it is extremely popular and should be reserved weeks in advance of your arrival.

 Schedule: Meeting time is 3:00am in the summer, 3:30am in the spring and fall, and 4:00am in the winter.